At first cat lawyer was embarrassed. Then he realized we all could use a laugh.

-The prevalence of video chat platforms for court appearances has led to other unusual moments: A defendant in Sacramento appeared from a barber’s chair, a Florida burglary suspect tried to shoot his shot with a judge and a lawyer in Peru was caught on camera naked after he stripped to have sex.
+The prevalence of video chat platforms for court appearances has led to other unusual moments: A defendant in Sacramento appeared from a barber’s chair, a Florida burglary suspect tried to flirt his way out of trouble with a judge, and a lawyer in Peru was caught on camera naked after he stripped to have sex.
 But Tuesday’s video was the cat’s pajamas to many.

 Even Ponton, once he recovered from cat face and mortification, found humor in his proverbial 15 minutes of fame.